Cost of Building a Dog House

 Post your job

-If your hiring a professional to build a dog house, you can expect to pay between £100-£200 per day for labour, depending on experience and qualifications.
+If you're hiring a professional to build a dog house, you can expect to pay between £100 to £200 per day for labour, depending on experience and qualifications.

-Below is a table to give you a rough idea on how long it will take to build a dog kennel, depending on the dog kennel size:
+Below is a table to give you a rough idea of how long it will take to build a dog kennel, depending on the dog kennel size:

 Want a custom price?